Sierra Leone Wedding Traditions

 Diaspora Wedding Adaptations Worldwide

-Sierra Leonean diaspora weddings incorporate homeland traditions into host country requirements, with ceremonies split between locations, video conferencing for distant relatives, and modified bride prices ranging $1,000-$10,000 depending on location.
+Sierra Leonean diaspora weddings incorporate homeland traditions into host country requirements, with ceremonies split between locations, video conferencing for distant relatives, and modified bride prices depending on location.

 Common diaspora adaptations: